Stewart and Pat Kwoh

 Shirlie (Mae) Peralta

 Shirlie (Mae) Peralta is a 1.5 generation Filipina American residing on Tongva land (Los Angeles).
-Mae is a faculty member at Mount Saint Mary’s University where she also serves as the co-coordinator for the General Counseling Psychology (GCP) master’s program, and coordinator of the Ethnic Studies minor.
+Mae is a faculty member in psychology and ethnic studies at Mount Saint Mary’s University where she also serves as Director of Research for Clinical Psychology (PsyD).
 She has degrees in Asian American Studies from the University of California, Santa Barbara and University of California, Los Angeles; and Ph.D. in Education from Claremont Graduate University.

 Mae has over 20 years of experience working in the nonprofit sector in the areas of grant writing, program development, cross-cultural mediation, anti-bias training, and creative writing.
 Her primary research area is on the identity and career development of students and professionals of color in the social sciences, arts, and humanities.
 During her down time, Mae enjoys watching Broadway shows with her family in San Diego, geeking out over numerous pop culture fandoms with friends, and cross-stitching.